BrkRaw/brkraw/docs/cli/index.md

 - Output naming is controlled by configuration (`config.yaml`) and optionally by a `context_map` YAML at runtime.
-- Extensions are installed as addons (files) and hooks (Python packages that install namespaced addon files).
+- Extensions are installed as addons (rules/specs/transforms files) and plugins (hook packages and CLI plugins as Python packages).

 Roadmap: